By David Lee Scher, MD

 Wireless technology’s benefit to caregivers will have a great economic impact in a few ways.
 It will decrease stress on caregivers which may ultimately contribute to negative consequences on their own health.
 In addition, there will be decreased loss of worker productivity (the average caregiver age is 48) due to decreased office visits they need to accompany the patient to.
 The benefits of mHealth to the patient will hopefully decrease the occurrence of acute medical problems by better maintenance of the chronic condition.
 This will obviously impact the caregiver in a positive manner as well.

 So in presenting wireless technologies to payers and others, the impact on the caregiver must certainly be taken into account.
 This aspect of the technology should be considered from the design, workflow, education, and business model standpoint.
 While some technologies are targeted directly to caregivers, the majority are targeted to the patient.
 The patient, caregiver, and society as a whole will benefit from mHealth.

 About David Lee Scher, MD

 Dr. Scher is a medical pioneer (earliest adopter of remote patient monitoring and interoperability with EHR), a lifecycle contributor to development of new technology and regulatory approval as a clinical investigator, and a Medicare Carrier Advisory Committee member.
-He can be reached by email or through Linkedin.
+He writes a blog on mHealth and can be reached by email or through Linkedin.